catherinehulshof/Fall2019-biology/syllabus.md

 ### Assignment policy

 Assignments are due Tuesday night by 11:59 pm Eastern Time.
 This allows you to be finished with one week's material before starting the next week's material.
+Submit materials through our Blackboard course site.

 ### Course Technology